 A valid Emily Carr University parking pass must be displayed in order to park in the designated Emily Carr parking areas.

 Parking passes are to purchased at Financial Services, Room D2401.
 The parking tags and decals are to be picked up at the Facilities office, D2351.

 For the Fall and Spring Semesters, parking passes are sold by semester only at the cost of $370.99/semester.

 Monthly parking passes are available over the Summer Semester at the cost of $92.75/month.

 Note: For student loan purposes the definition of a part-time student is anyone enrolled in fewer than 9 credits in any one semester.

 For health and safety reasons no animals of any type are allowed into the University buildings.
 The only exception to this is for trained assistance dogs which are being utilized (or in the process of being trained) by members of our community and guests.

 It is an offence of plagiarism to use someone else’s work or ideas as one’s own without proper acknowledgement.
 Plagiarism and/or failure to document sources properly may result in penalties as severe as a failing grade (F) on an assignment, failure in the course or, if repeated, expulsion from the University.
-For more information please refer to the Student Code of Conduct policy.
+For more information please refer to the Academic Integrity policy.

 All notices must be posted on designated bulletin boards with the date of first posting clearly marked.
 If your notice does not have a date you may take it to reception outside of Student Commons to have it date stamped.
 Any posting without a date will be removed.
 Postings that are older than three weeks may be removed.
 Any item mounted on walls, windows or doors will be removed.
 See the Facilities Office for further information.